Most Effective Products

 Use a fan or cone spray pattern to ensure the leaves are fully coated, and spray the weed to the point of wet but not runoff.

-Be sure to spray on calm days when temperatures are not too hot and when wind speeds are low to minimize drift.
+To minimize drift, be sure to spray on calm days when temperatures are not too hot and when wind speeds are low.

 Because carpetweed is a stubborn and persistent weed, you may need to do repeated applications.

-When applied properly, affected weeds will yellow and begin to die.
+When appropriately applied, affected weeds will turn yellow and begin to die.
 Reapplication intervals with 2, 4-D Amine Post-Emergent Herbicide range from 21 to 30 days.
 Reapplication intervals with Fahrenheit Herbicide range from 4 to 6 weeks.

-Applications are most effective when the plant is young and actively growing, before flower or seed production.
+Applications are most effective when the plant is young and growing, before flower or seed production.

 Prevention

-Once carpetweed has been eliminated from your property, you will need to implement some preventative measures which will ensure that this weed does not return.
+Once carpetweed has been eliminated from your property, you will need to implement preventative measures to ensure that it does not return.

 • The best defense against Carpetweed is a thick lush lawn that is properly maintained and well-fed.
-A thick dense lawn that is well-fertilized will be better able to choke out carpetweed and not allow them room to establish.
-We recommend using Solutions 15-5-10 Weed & Feed with Trimec at rate of 3.2 to 4.0 pounds of product per 1,000 sq. ft. of treatment area.
+A thick, dense, well-fertilized lawn will be better able to choke out carpetweed and not allow them room to establish.
+We recommend using Solutions 15-5-10 Weed & Feed with Trimec at a rate of 3.2 to 4.0 pounds of product per 1,000 sq. ft. of treatment area.
 Evenly distribute all of the granules throughout your treatment area.
-Do not wash from weed leaves for 1 to 2 days after application then thoroughly water the treated area after this time frame has passed.
+Do not wash from weed leaves for 1 to 2 days after application, and then thoroughly water the treated area after this time frame.

-• Mowing when your lawn reaches a height of 3 inches help to increase turf growth, which outcompetes carpetweed from growing.
+• Mowing when your lawn reaches a height of 3 inches helps to increase turf growth, which outcompetes carpetweed from growing.

 • Prevent Carpetweed from regrowing in turf and landscape ornamentals by applying a pre-emergent product like Barricade Pre-Emergent Herbicide Prodiamine Granular.
 Depending on the turf type, use between 1.5 to 4 lbs. of Barricade Pre-Emergent Herbicide Prodiamine Granular per 1,000 sq. ft.
-For listed landscape ornamentals use 2.5 to 5.94 lbs. of product per 1,000 sq. ft. in the fall and/or spring.
-When making applications to turf you will want to use a push spreader and for landscape ornamentals you want to use a handheld spreader.
+For listed landscape ornamentals, use 2.5 to 5.94 lbs. of product per 1,000 sq. ft. in the fall and spring.
+When making applications to turf, you will want to use a push spreader, and for landscape ornamentals, you want to use a handheld spreader.
 Spread the granules in 2 perpendicular passes to get uniform coverage in the treatment area.
-Water the treated areas with 0.5 inches of irrigation after application or within the following 14 days.
+Water the treated areas with 0.5 inches of irrigation after application or within 14 days.

 Key Takeaways